bemosior/bemosior.github.io/_posts/2016-02-24-motivation-cycles.md

 <div class="pagebreak"></div>

-The problem is that these cycles can vary in severity, length, and frequency, but no cause will be immediately apparent.
+The problem is that these cycles can vary in severity, length, and frequency, but no cause will be immediately apparent, except in retrospect.
 In other words, motivation is complex.

 ![Cycles](/assets/posts/2016-02-24-motivation-cycles-02.jpg)